maabreve/Patients/README.md

 ### Prerequisites
 - MongoDB running locally at 127.0.0.1:27017

-### Running the server
+### Running the server in dev mode
-- node server (the Patients and Emails collections will be created at the Patients database when the server is started.)
+- npm run dev (the Patients and Emails collections will be created at the Patients database when the server is started.)

 ### Running the unit tests
-- mocha scripts/unit-tests/server.test
+- npm run test